imruljubair/Inside-the-MLP-A-Domain-Specific-Language-for-Mathematical-Exploration/README.md

 The program automatically generates interactive visualizations showing:

 - 🧩 **Matrix views** — each layer’s transformation represented by color-coded weight matrices and resulting activations.
-It utilizes Prof. Tom Yeh's framework to present the maths behind AI, widely knowns as [AI by Hand](https://www.byhand.ai/).
+It utilizes **Prof. Tom Yeh**'s framework to present the maths behind AI, widely knowns as [AI by Hand](https://www.byhand.ai/).
 - 🔗 **Network graph** — a structural view of neurons and their connections.
 - 💻 **Code view** — the equivalent PyTorch implementation for direct experimentation.